Start your digital transformation journey now

 Following the trends in omnichannel is a bit like watching your favorite Netflix series: of course you can start from whatever episode you want, but to gain a real understanding you would likely want to watch from Season 1.
 Don’t worry, though: the session started with the quickest recap possible, provided by Marie-Mistral Fruit in a retrospective.

 Now that we know so much about the evolution of digital capacities in pharma, how do we evaluate the developments of the previous years, and what was the real impact of reps adopting iPads on F2F visits to the HCPs?
-At some point, the field force were circulating with visual aids to show to HCPs, collecting insights about the market situation and (occasionally) the doctor’s preferences.
+At some point, the field force was circulating with visual aids to show to HCPs, collecting insights about the market situation and (occasionally) the doctor’s preferences.
 The latter many of them used to keep to themselves to ensure their own quotas in the following months.
 However, now we see the full picture and the importance of that data.

 #pharmamarketing works in a circular way: interactions boost #data, #CRM data boost interactions, but how to leverage both?
 The answer is #content, and one has to use it wisely.
 Expert take by Marie Mistral Fruit of Viseven at @SummitNext webinar! pic.twitter.com/M9bmdF1oPB